 But many fans who could understand the need for a lineup change were infuriated that Thayer appeared in full Spaceman costume and mask.
 Even though it had been Frehley’s garb, Simmons and Stanley owned the rights, and had no interest in creating a new look, as they had for '80s drummer Eric Carr and guitarist Vinnie Vincent.

-“That was a decision those guys made,” Thayer told Ultimate Classic Rock.
-“They weren’t going to introduce a new character.”
+“That was a decision those guys made," Thayer told UCR.
+"They weren’t going to introduce a new character.”
 Accepting the controversy was “understandable,” he continued.
 “If you lived in the ‘70s and Kiss was your favorite band, I can understand how it might not have appealed as much.
 But as time has gone by, a lot of people have changed their mind.”

 While Thayer had contributed small parts to earlier albums, his big moment as guitarist came with 2009's return-to-form Sonic Boom and the 2012 follow-up Monster.
 “Since I’ve been in the band, I’ve tried to be faithful and adhere to what made Kiss strong and powerful in the first place," he said.
 "But in doing Sonic Boom and Monster, I’ve had the opportunity to spread my wings more.
 It’s always a balance between the two.
 You have to be faithful – but I need to show my colors too.”

-Calculations from online sources reveal that Frehley played around 665 shows during his first stint, and a further 402 in his second, delivering a total of about 1067 concerts.
-He appeared on 10 studio albums, from their 1974 self-titled debut to 1998’s Psycho Circus.
-Thayer has performed around 600 shows to date, and has been heard on six studio albums, from background appearances to fully fledged contributions.
-But Thayer tops the scales in terms of service length, having notched up more than 15 years against Frehley’s dozen.
+Frehley appeared on 10 Kiss studio albums, from their 1974 self-titled debut to 1998’s Psycho Circus.
+Thayer has been heard on six studio LPs, from background appearances to fully fledged contributions.
+But Thayer tops the scales in terms of service length, having notched up 20 years against Frehley’s 15.

-“If you go to see the Stones today, poke the guy next to you and say, ‘Ron Wood, he’s not Brian Jones,’ the guy says, ‘Who the f— is that?’” he concluded.
-“He wouldn’t have a clue.
-He came into the Stones 20, 30 years after you did.’
-So why wouldn’t we use the classic makeup?
+“If you go to see the Stones today, poke the guy next to you and say, ‘Ron Wood, he’s not Brian Jones,’ the guy says, ‘Who the fuck is that?’"
+Simmons concluded.
+"He wouldn’t have a clue.
+He came into the Stones 20, 30 years after you did.
+So, why wouldn’t we use the classic makeup?
 We own it.”

 In 2017, Thayer said he wasn't interested in dealing with any controversy surrounding his presence and presentation.
 “I chuckle and smile when I hear things like that," he told The Aquarian.
 "It really has nothing to do with what’s happening in reality.
 Kiss continues to go out and play big shows and be the phenomenon that it is.
 I give more merit to that fact, than what a few oddballs say online.
 I don’t really care.”